LanaD-cell/salon-lavida-service-cart/README.md

 - The live site on [Heroku](https://salon-lavida-service-app-30430987c2a8.herokuapp.com/)
 - Code was run through the [Code Institute CI Python Linter](https://pep8ci.herokuapp.com/)
 <img src="./assets/pep8_linter.png">

+- I struggled to add the Date function.
+Not only to add it, but to send the data correctly to the gspread.

 ## References